USDA-FSA/fsa-design-system/components/date-picker/index.md

 ### Calendar with Status Bar

-To augment the visual impact of date selection, you can add a status message, displaying at the bottom of the calendar.
-Add the JavaScript method <code>statusFormat</code> to the initialized object, and specify a date format that follows the Date Formatting Options shown below.
+To augment the visual impact of date selection, you can add a status message, dynamically displayed beneath the calendar.
+Add the JavaScript method <code>statusFormat</code> to the initialized object, specifying a date format that follows the [Date Formatting Options](#date-formatting-options) shown below.
 The below example uses <code>"%l, %d%S %F %Y"</code>.

 <div class="ds-preview">
   <div class="fsa-field">